Skip to main content

 Progress on this indicator has been on track

-Share of GHG emissions covered by a carbon market price or tax
+Share of GHG emissions covered by a carbon tax

 Finance